Expected Policy Gradients for Reinforcement Learning: Expected policy gradients for Gaussian Policies

 \subsection{Action Clipping}

 We now describe how GPG works in environments where the action space has bounded support\footnote{We assume without loss of generality that the support interval is $[0,1]$.}.
 This setting occurs frequently in practice, since real-world systems often have physical constraints such as a bound on how fast a robot arm can accelerate.
-The typical solution to this problem is simply to start with a policy $\pi_b$ with unbounded support and then, when an action is to be taken, clip it to the desired range as follows
+The typical solution to this problem is simply to start with a policy $\pi_b$ with unbounded support and then, when an action is to be taken, clip it to the desired range, so that sampling an action